metapolator/metapolator/interaction-design.md

 ## Expert Evaluation

-Notes of interest of the evaluation of earlier Metapolator prototypes
+Notes of interest of the evaluation of earlier Metapolator prototypes. using the user scenarios as a guide and the functionality overview as a checklist, a review of how earlier Metapolator UIs realised the product vision.
+From this, a report with the good, the bad and and the ugly of the previous UIs, followed by further analysis and the start of actual design processes.

 _(This has been undertaken, but not yet written up)_